KunkelAlexander/KunkelAlexander.github.io/_posts/2024-20-01-when-fourier-fails-filters-post.md

 - Periodic SVD extensions
 - Gram-Fourier extensions

-In the following, we will explore some of these approaches and compare their benefits and drawbacks.
+In the following, we will look at filters.
 You may find the accompanying <a href="https://github.com/KunkelAlexander/nonperiodicinterpolation-python"> Python code on GitHub </a>.

 ## Filters